carlton355/DclLowLatency/README.md

 We first introduce two new components to the SDK to handle realtime streams.

 **VideoRealtimeTexture:** A new component in the Unity Renderer project that provides the texture capable of rendering the video.
-It is based on the standard Video texture component and has some differences around configuration and extra communication messagaes with the Decentraland Kernel.
+It is based on the standard Video texture component and has some differences around configuration and extra communication [messages](https://github.com/carlton355/DclLowLatency/blob/main/unity-renderer/unity-renderer/Assets/Scripts/MainScripts/DCL/WebInterface/Interface.cs#L1765) with the Decentraland Kernel.
+See [VideoRealtimeTexture](https://github.com/carlton355/DclLowLatency/blob/main/unity-renderer/unity-renderer/Assets/Scripts/MainScripts/DCL/Components/Video/DCLVideoRealtimeTexture.cs)

 **VideoRealtimeStream:** This is a configuration object used to hold data used for setting up the stream connections.
+See [VideoRealtimeStream](https://github.com/carlton355/DclLowLatency/blob/main/unity-renderer/unity-renderer/Assets/Scripts/MainScripts/DCL/Components/Video/DCLVideoRealtimeStream.cs)

 This is best illustrated by comparing the current SDK VideoTexture and VideoClip and the new VideoRealtimeTexture and VideoRealtimeStream components.